New Yellow Flash

 I've always been very curious as to how, exactly, Hiraishin works, and through my many hours of research (reading fan-fictions mostly) I believe I managed to devise a believable, complex, mostly canonically sound description.
 As far as I was able to find, this is one of the more detailed and thorough explanations of how, exactly, the Hiraishin is possible within the Narutoverse.
 I spent a lot of time thinking about it, attempting to describe it as best as possible.
 I hope you will find that I succeeded.

-This story is, at its core, an alternate Fourth Great Shinobi War taking place in a *slightly* alternate Naruto world (the biggest difference is really that Obito died from having half his body crushed by a boulder) in which Naruto learns Hiraishin instead of Senjutsu before the Pain fight (and Jiraiya mentioned that the Kyuubi would make becoming a Sage difficult).
+This story is, at its core, an alternate Fourth Great Shinobi War taking place in a *slightly* alternate Naruto world in which Naruto learns Hiraishin instead of Senjutsu before the Pain fight.
 Pain is the true leader of Akatsuki; he has been defeated.
 What about the rest of them?
 That is for the remainder of the story to tell.
 All characters will be canon unless developed otherwise, and I will fanatically attempt to ensure that all OCs fit within the confines of realism as established within the Narutoverse.
 As with all my stories, I promise nothing in terms of updating except that, if I shall deem them dead, then I will update as such in the description.

 As always, thank you for reading.
 Please feel free to follow, favorite, review, ignore, or simply keep on reading.